chukoi/tsphg-test-final/README.md

 * Add design and make it responsive.
 * Use Redux where setState is called.
 This would take time to set up all the action creators and reducers.
-* Probably no use material-ui components as they interact with weird behaviours.
+* Probably not use material-ui components as they interact with weird behaviours.
 * Need to figure out a way to set the required and disabled fields through the schema.
 I do not want to manually traverse the tree.
 Maybe make use of the underscore library.

-After creation, your project should look like this:

 ## How to build